-- 1. Navigate to the Pumps menu (see "Accessing the Pumps menu" on page 84). - 2.
+- 1. Navigate to the Pumps menu (see "Accessing the Pumps menu" on page 83). - 2.
 Confirm the desired addition pump is not set to be the base pump. - 3.
 If the desired addition pump (A or B) is on, turn it off. - 4.
-Form a sterile connection between the Addition A (one brown band) or B (one gray band) line and the addition bottle/bag source, by welding the tubing or using the connectors. - 5.
-Install the silicone section of the addition line in the corresponding addition pump (A or B) to allow the fluid to flow into the vessel as the pump rotates clockwise (see "Using the Pumps" on page 81). - 6.
+Form a sterile connection between the addition line and the addition bottle/bag source, by welding the tubing or using the connectors. - 5.
+Install the silicone section of the addition line in the desired addition pump to allow the fluid to flow into the vessel as the pump rotates clockwise (see "Using the Pumps" on page 80). - 6.
 Confirm that the tubing is not clamped. - 7.
 Set the desired addition speed. - 8.
-Click the button to turn the addition pump on. - 9.
-Click the button to turn the addition pump off after desired amount has been added, or leave the button in the "on" position to continue titrating.
+Click the button to turn the addition pump on.

+9. Click the button to turn the addition pump off after desired amount has been added, or leave the button in the "on" position to continue titrating.